4elta/recon/README.md

                         path to the root directory that holds the results to be analysed (default: './recon') -l code, --language code
-                        specify the language in which the analysis should be printed (default: 'en') --json path           in addition to the analysis printed in Markdown to STDOUT, also save the analysis as a JSON document --csv path            in addition to the analysis printed in Markdown to STDOUT, also save the analysis as a CSV document
+                        specify the language in which the analysis should be printed (default: 'en') -g, --group_by_issue  group by issue and list all assets affected by it instead of grouping by asset and listing all its issues
+  --json path           in addition to the analysis printed in Markdown to STDOUT, also save the analysis as a JSON document --csv path            in addition to the analysis printed in Markdown to STDOUT, also save the analysis as a CSV document
 ```